-A Master's degree program or any post-graduate program in Trinidad and Tobago costs anywhere from 48,800 Trinidad and Tobago Dollar(s) to 147,000 Trinidad and Tobago Dollar(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in Trinidad and Tobago costs anywhere from 48,800 TTD to 147,000 TTD and lasts approximately two years.
 That is quite an investment.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Trinidad and Tobago who work in Advertising / Grapic Design / Events earn 6% more than their female counterparts on average.
+In the field of Advertising / Graphic Design / Events in Trinidad and Tobago, the average difference between the salary of male and female employees is 6%.

-Advertising / Grapic Design / Events professionals in Trinidad and Tobago are likely to observe a salary increase of approximately 5% every 28 months.
+Professionals working in Advertising / Graphic Design / Events in Trinidad and Tobago are likely to observe a salary increase of approximately 5% every 28 months.
 The national average annual increment for all professions combined is 4% granted to employees every 29 months.

 Those who got bonuses reported rates ranging from 3% to 5% of their annual salary.

 The most standard form of bonus, where the employee is awarded based on their exceptional performance.Company Performance Bonuses

 Occasionally, some companies like to celebrate excess earnings and profits with their staff collectively in the form of bonuses that are granted to everyone.
 The amount of the bonus will probably be different from person to person depending on their role within the organization.Goal-Based Bonuses